aynfrancesco06/aws-bootcamp-cruddur-2023/journal/week4.md

 ### 3. Installed Postgres driver in Backend App

+- Postgres driver's purpose is a means to connect to postgres.
+In this case we will use psycopg as our Flask backend is made with python and our backend will be constantly be communicating with our Postgre.

+- We will add these 2 inside the requirements.txt file psycopg[binary]
+    psycopg[pool]

+- Then run this command to install these packages pip install -r requirements.txt

 ### 4. Connected Gitpod IP to RDS Instance

 ### 5. Create a Cognito Trigger that inserts user into database